 The NPC Standing Committee (NPCSC) is soliciting public comments on the following three bills through September 26, 2019:

 - third draft of the Civil Code Part on Personality Rights 民法典人格权编草案三次审议稿

 - third draft of the Civil Code Part on Tort Liability 民法典侵权责任编草案三次审议稿

-- Basic Healthcare and Health Promotion Law (Draft) 基本医疗卫生与健康促进法草案
+- third draft of the Basic Healthcare and Health Promotion Law 基本医疗卫生与健康促进法草案三次审议稿

 English: No. 1 West Qianmen Avenue, Xicheng District, Beijing 100805

 Please clearly write “[BILL NAME IN CHINESE]征求意见” on the envelope.